Billingegroup/group_git_workflow/README.md

    Congratulations!
 You completed your fix.
 You are now ready to fix your next issue.

 # Some useful commands
 Below is a code block for reference.
-It includes the most basic git commands you will use in approximately the order you will need them to complete the workflow introduced below.
-If it's your first time here, skip this block and finish reading the workflow doc first.
+It includes some of the most useful git commands you will use to complete the workflow introduced below.
+If it's your first time here, skip this block and finish reading the workflow below.

 ```
 git remote add <name> <remote url>  # add a remote
 git remote -v  # list all remotes